-Willows Academy is excited to welcome Julia and Martin Boles as featured panelists to kick off “Raising Great Girls,” a panel conversation series for parents.
+Willows Academy is excited to have welcomed Julia and Martin Boles as featured panelists to kick off our 2022-23 season of “Raising Great Girls,” a panel conversation series for parents.

 WHO ARE JULIA & MARTIN BOLES?

 Julia graduated from the University of Virginia with a degree in English and Economics.
 She went on to work in the White House, the Attorney General’s Office at the Dept of Justice, and the Heritage Foundation.

 Martin, after graduating from Dartmouth with a major in geology, worked in a mining company after college.
 When mining companies began laying off many of their young geologists during the 1982 recession, he pivoted careers, eventually earning a JD/MBA from Stanford.

 Julia and Martin met in Washington DC while neither of them were Catholic.
 Julia was a practicing Episcopalian, and Martin, though not religious, was meeting with a priest of Opus Dei.

 After converting and getting married, the Boles moved to California.
 They were soon pregnant with their first child, Ginny, and their family grew rapidly (at one point, they even had six children five and under!).
 Today, they have nine children, the youngest of whom just entered college this fall.
 As converts from smaller families, they never imagined that this is what their lives would look like, but are deeply grateful for God’s providential hand in their journey.

 The Boles have always tried to raise confident children who hold themselves to high expectations.
 They spent quality time with all their kids and fostered deep relationships with them; they challenged their children intellectually and developed shared interests.